 SOME PITFALLS IN USING VARK FOR RESEARCH

 3 VARK does not claim that knowing one’s VARK preference(s) improves academic success.
 It is farcical to suggest that a student, who completes the VARK Questionnaire and finds out that he/she has a particular VARK preference, will achieve academic success.
-For example they could do nothing, and their academic performance might go up or down or they could continue to use the study strategies that they have used before and success might follow or not.
-It is what the students do, after they know their VARK preference(s) that might make a difference.
+As the old adage says, “Weighing the hog does not make it fat.” and the more modern version, “Knowing that I am obese, does not change my diet or exercise regime.”
+Knowing one’s preferences is only the first stage.
+It is not enough to change behavior.
+For example a learner who know her VARK scores could do nothing, and their academic performance might go up or down or she could continue to use the study strategies that she has used before and success might follow or not.
+It is what the students/trainees do, after they know their VARK preference(s) that might make a difference.
 Knowing your VARK preference does nothing unless the student changes some poor study strategies for some better ones.
-Then, there might be a difference in academic success.
-For example, if a Student X has been using study strategies that are listed by VARK as suitable for a student with a Kinesthetic preference and Student X has a learning preference that is very strongly Visual (according to VARK) it is not likely that there will be any improvement in academic success for Student X unless changes are made.
+If that happens, there might be some changes in academic success.
+For example, if a Student X has been using study strategies that are listed by VARK as suitable for a student with a Kinesthetic preference and Student X has a learning preference that is very strongly Visual (according to VARK) it is unlikely that there will be any improvement in academic success for Student X unless changes are made.

 4 Many researchers have chosen to describe VARK as a “learning style”.
 For almost a decade VARK has ceased to use that terminology.
-VARK is a modality preference and it is one of some 20 plus preferences that affect learning (however that is defined).
-If a student has poor motivation then knowing about his/her VARK preference will do very little to improve academic success.
+VARK is about modality preferences and it is one of some 20 plus preferences that affect learning (however that is defined).
+If a student has poor motivation then knowing about his/her VARK preference, will do very little to improve academic success.
 Similarly a lack of effort or a lack of persistence or application will also make little difference to academic success no matter what his/her VARK preference is.
-If a student uses all the VARK study strategies appropriate for his/her preference and is not motivated, no extra learning or success will occur.
+If a student uses all the VARK study strategies appropriate for his/her preference and is not motivated, no extra learning or success is likely.
 Learner’s modality preferences are like any other preference.
 They might have a preference for biology rather than physics, or a preference for studying alone rather than with others.
-Their preferences are subject to change and each preference interacts with others.
+Their modality preferences are subject to change and each preference interacts with others.
 None of the 20 plus preferences will make an impact merely by identifying it and giving it a name or a score.
 Weighing the hog, does not make it fat.

 7 There is research that metacognition (learners thinking about and considering how they learn) has benefits for academic success.
 Skilled teachers can use VARK to stimulate metacognition among their learners.